-The Admissions Office will determine student enrollment in MTH 100, 102, 106, or 110 depending on SAT scores or Official High School Transcript.
+The Admissions Office will determine student enrollment in MTH 100, 102, 106, or 110, based on one of three options: (1) Official High School Transcript, (2) SAT/ACT scores, or (3) high school equivalency credential scores.

-Exceptions may be made for transfer students who have successfully completed college level English and/or math at another institution upon presentation of an official transcript of previous coursework.
-The appropriate department, in coordination with the Office of Admissions, determines the validity of the transfer grade.
+Exceptions: transfer students who have successfully completed college level English and/or Mathematics at another institution must provide an official college transcript of previous coursework.
+The Transcript Evaluator and the Office of Admissions determine the validity of the transfer grade.